Kerbal Space Program: Gameplay

 The player operates a space program operated by Kerbals, a species of small green humanoids, who have constructed a spaceport on their home planet, Kerbin.
 From the space center players can build various vehicles such as rockets, aircraft, spaceplanes, and rovers from a provided set of components.
 Constructed craft can be launched from the space center's launch pad or runway to accomplish various tasks while avoiding partial or catastrophic failure (such as lack of fuel or structural failure).
 Players control flight with little assistance other than a Stability Assist System (SAS) to keep their vehicle oriented.
 Provided it maintains sufficient thrust and fuel, a spacecraft can enter orbit around Kerbin, or travel to other celestial bodies.
 To visualize vehicle trajectories, the player is provided with a 'map' that displays the vehicle's trajectory as well as that of celestial bodies and other spacecraft, as well as their orbital parameters.
 Spacecraft maneuver 'nodes' can be plotted, timed, and executed, and objects can be selected and 'targeted' to facilitate flybys, rendezvous, and docking.

 Missions (either player-set or assigned "contracts") involve goals such as reaching a certain altitude, escaping the atmosphere, reaching a stable orbit, landing on a certain planetary body, rescuing stranded astronauts, capturing asteroids, and creating space stations and surface bases.
 Players may also set challenges for each other on the game's forums, such as landing on all five moons of the gas giant Jool.
 In addition, the game has many user-created mods, dealing with gameplay and visuals.

-Players can control in-game Kerbal astronauts, who can exit spacecraft on extravehicular activities (EVAs).
+Players can control in-game Kerbal astronauts known as kerbonauts, who can exit spacecraft on extravehicular activities (EVAs).
 While on EVA, Kerbals may use their EVA suit to maneuver in space, similar to the use of NASA's Manned Maneuvering Unit.
 Kerbals on EVA can collect and cache science experiments, plant flags on the surfaces of planets and moons, and repair spacecraft.

-Historical space missions can be implemented and flown in the game, such as an Apollo Moon landing, the Curiosity rover, and the International Space Station.
+Historical space missions can be implemented and flown in the game, such as an Apollo Moon landing, the Curiosity rover, the International Space Station, and, more recently, the Artemis II manned moon mission.
 Certain parts in the game are based on real-life hardware, such as the Probodobodyne Stayputnik (an analogue of Sputnik 1), the Mk1-3 Command Pod (Apollo command module), and the KS-25 'Vector' (RS-25 engine).
 Various community-developed mods can add features such as additional parts, informational displays detailing orbital characteristics, and autopilot functionalities.
 Some mods have been incorporated into the core game, due to popularity.
 For example, resource mining, or extracting ore for refinement into rocket fuel, has been implemented into the main game from a popular mod.